evilsocket/opensnitch/wiki/Configurations.md

 InterceptUnknown [1] | true, false
 ProcMonitorMethod | ebpf, proc, audit
-LogLevel | 0 to 4 (debug, info, important, warning, error) Firewall | "nftables" or "iptables"
+LogLevel | 0 to 4 (debug, info, important, warning, error) LogUTC | print the logs in UTC format (true, false) LogMicro | print the logs in microseconds (true, false) Firewall | "nftables" or "iptables"
 Stats.MaxEvents | Max events to send to the GUI every second.
 If you think that you're missing some connections increased this value.
 Stats.MaxStats | Max stats per item (port, host, IP, process, etc) to keep in the backlog.